 The Blood of Christ Protects, Pardons, Purges, and Nourishes the Believer

-And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.
+‘Now the blood shall be a sign for you on the houses where you are.
+And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
 (Exodus 12:13)

 The habitation of God is being constructed of people—the believers in the Lord Jesus Christ.
 Christ Himself is the Cornerstone of the building (I Peter 2:6).

 Every one of us has a sinful nature and commits sins of imagination, thought, word, and deed each day of his life.
 God is holy beyond all our ideas of holiness.
 His absolute perfection of purity and righteousness makes it impossible for God to be with us or work with us while we are committing sin.